Improving our cycle paths

 The Birmingham Cycle Revolution (BCR) programme includes the following improvements:

 - Over 50km of towpaths have been improved with an all-weather cycling surface (100% of Birmingham’s canal network), as well as improved access and better lighting at key points on the canal network.
 Find out more about our canal routes.

 - Over 25km of new or upgraded Green Routes through parks and public open spaces.
 Key schemes include Cole Valley Route, Harborne Walkway, Woodgate Valley Country Park, Sheldon Country Park/Hatchford Brook, Castle Bromwich Hall Link, Lyndon Playing Fields Link.
 Read about how to find a family friendly route map.

-Three areas of the city now have 20mph speed limits on residential streets, which should improve road safety and cycling conditions.
-A fourth area of 20mph speed limits is expected to be implemented in 2017.
+- Four areas of the city now have 20mph speed limits on residential streets to improve road safety and cycling conditions.